OCA/event/partner_event/README.rst

 If partner already exists and user only fills email, name and phone fields will be filled with partner's data.

-If partner's email, name or phone is changed and the event end date has not passed so will those partner's registration values be changed.
+The event registration values email, name and phone will be changed if the related partner values are changed and the event end date hasn't passed yet.

 Usage
 =====